vessap/vessap/README.md

 ## Training a model

-To run our training demo please execute the 'Demo 2' in the run file.
-The Demo will train a network on an exemplary patch of 500x500x50 pixel (filename) from our presented dataset.
-The trained model will be output as a Nifti file named "dasdfad.dat".

-#### Train your own model

-To train your own model, please upload your data in and label in an itk-comaptible format first.
-You can either refine a model, for example our 'synth_model' or retrain it a model from a random initialization.
+Training recquires a labeled dataset, in this git we provide an exemplary dataset with labels.
+You can either refine a model, for example our 'synth_model' or retrain a model from a random initialization.
 Please then specify your training set and your labels and pass them as arguments.
 Further arguments can be passed through the terminal:

     -- help